awsdocs/amazon-s3-developer-guide/doc_source/SSEUsingRubySDK.md

 obj.upload_file(filePath, :server_side_encryption => encryptionType)
 ```

-For an example that shows how to upload an object without SSE, see [Upload an Object Using the AWS SDK for Ruby](UploadObjSingleOpRuby.md)\.
+For an example that shows how to upload an object without SSE, see [Upload an object using the AWS SDK for Ruby](UploadObjSingleOpRuby.md)\.

 ## Determining the Encryption Algorithm Used<a name="DeterminingEncryptionAlgorithmUsed03"></a>